gtech-mulearn/Top-100-Coders/profile/ajoygphilip@mulearn.md

 #### Leadership and Influence:

-- working on it...
+- As a developer, I collaborate with colleagues to achieve project goals.
+I engage in discussions and assist the team, contributing to the overall progress of the projects.

 #### Networking:

-- still working on it.
+- I am working on building better connections within the community.
+I want to connect with good coders whom I can look up to.

 #### As a Top 100 Member:

-- I want to test my logical skills.
+- I want to challenge my programming and logical skills.

 #### Career Plan:

-- i want to become a better coder.
+- I aspire to continually advance my coding skills to excel in my career as a programmer.
+Through dedication and learning, I aim to contribute to innovative software development projects.

 #### Thoughts on Kerala's Tech Ecosystem:

-- I think that the Tech Ecosystem in kerala has a lot to go.
+- Kerala's tech ecosystem is on the rise, showcasing great potential for growth.
+The state's budding startup scene and a growing emphasis on technology education make it an exciting place for tech enthusiasts and entrepreneurs.

 #### Competitive Website Profiles: